 Conversion disorder tends to develop during late childhood to early adulthood but may occur at any age.
 It is more common among women.

-Symptoms often develop abruptly, and onset can often be linked to a stressful event.
+Symptoms of conversion disorder often develop abruptly, and onset can often be linked to a stressful event.
 Typically, symptoms involve apparent deficits in voluntary motor or sensory function but sometimes include shaking movements and impaired consciousness (suggesting seizures) and abnormal limb posturing (suggesting another neurologic or general physical disorder).
 For example, patients may present with impaired coordination or balance, weakness, paralysis of an arm or a leg, loss of sensation in a body part, seizures, unresponsiveness, blindness, double vision, deafness, aphonia, difficulty swallowing, sensation of a lump in the throat, or urinary retention.

-The symptoms are severe enough to cause significant distress or impair social, occupational, or other important areas of functioning.
 Patients may have a single episode or sporadic repeated ones; symptoms may become chronic.
 Typically, episodes are brief.

-The diagnosis is considered only after a comprehensive medical examination and tests to rule out neurologic or general medical disorders that can fully account for the symptoms and their effects.
+The diagnosis of conversion disorder is considered only after a comprehensive medical examination and tests to rule out neurologic or general medical disorders that can fully account for the symptoms and their effects.
 An important characteristic is that the symptoms and signs are not consistent with neurologic disease.
 For example, they may not follow anatomic distributions (eg, sensory deficits that involve parts of multiple nerve roots), or findings may vary at different examinations or when assessed in different ways, as in the following:

 A patient may have marked weakness of plantar flexion when tested in bed but can walk normally on tiptoes.